digidem/mapeo-crypto/README.md

 Returns `{ publicKey: Buffer, secretKey: Buffer }`

+#### `km.getIdentityBackupCode()`

+Generate a backup code for the `identityKey`.
+The backup code will be a 30-character string, starting with the letter `M`.
+It encodes the identity key and can be used to recover the identity key on another device.
+It should be treated as a secure password: someone with access to a backup code can impersonate the identity of the holder.

+Returns `string`

 #### `km.getHypercoreKeyPair(name, namespace)`

 Generate a deterministic signing keypair for a given project key and name.